 Why study a community services and social work degree?

 Do you feel you were destined for a 'helping' profession?
 For those with a commitment to social justice and who strive to improve the lives of society’s most vulnerable, consider becoming a social worker.

 Find a rewarding and fulfilling career in social work or community services as you walk alongside individuals, families, groups and communities in crisis or impacted by social disadvantage.

 A social work degree at Charles Darwin University will shape you into an ethical, responsive and innovative critical thinker.
 You'll understand social inequalities and aim to find real world solutions to social problems, working with people to achieve the changes that will improve their lives.

 Throughout your social work degree at CDU, you’ll gain practical experience through placements and intensive units where you can develop important skills in counselling, group work, and more.

 Studying community services and social work courses online

-At CDU, you can study your social work or community services courses mostly online.
-Due to the client-facing nature of the industry, students in the Bachelor of Social Work and Master of Social Work are required to attend 20 days on campus for invaluable face-to-face learning.
+Immerse yourself in dynamic social services courses delivered online at CDU, equipping you with the skills to assess and address the needs of individuals, families, and communities.
+Note that due to the client-facing nature of the industry, students in the Bachelor of Social Work and Master of Social Work are required to attend 20 days on campus for invaluable face-to-face learning.